Unified Breakdown Analysis for Byzantine Robust Gossip: Introduction

-Our work revisits both the $\ClippedGossip$ and $\NNA$ frameworks to solve the aforementioned shortcomings.
+Our work proposes a generic method to design algorithms that solve the aforementioned shortcomings.
 To do so, we carefully study the decentralized mean estimation problem.
 This seemingly simple problem retains most of the difficulty of handling Byzantine nodes while allowing us to derive strong convergence and robustness guarantees.
+Our solution relies on robust adaptations of the \emph{gossip} communication, a popular scheme for decentralized communication.
 We then tackle general (smooth non-convex) optimization problems through a reduction.
-Our contributions are the following.
+Our contributions are the following:

-\textbf{1 - New upper bound on the breakdown point of robust algorithms.} We show that in general, Byzantine robust algorithms fail arbitrarily if the number of Byzantine neighbors per node exceeds a given threshold.
-This threshold is expressed in terms of spectral quantities of the graph (the \emph{algebraic connectivity}), and recovers usual ones for fully-connected topologies.

-\textbf{2 - Practical robust gossip algorithm with optimal breakdown.} We propose $\CGours$, a practical robust aggregation procedure at the intersection of $\ClippedGossip$ and $\NNA$.
-We show that $\CGours$ is robust as soon as the number of Byzantine neighbors per agent does not exceed the upper bound on the breakdown point indicated in the previous paragraph (up to an additive factor of 2).
-This indicates that our upper bound is tight, and that $\CGours$ obtains optimal breakdown.
-We also extend the existing $\NNA$ aggregation method to sparse graphs, but do not achieve optimal breakdown in this case.

-\textbf{3 - Efficient decentralized optimization beyond averaging.} Using appropriate reductions~\citep{farhadkhani2023robust}, we show that Decentralized SGD on top of $\CGours$ obtains state-of-the art convergence guarantees, including when comparing with specialized approaches on fully-connected networks.
-We experimentally demonstrate the effectiveness of our proposed algorithm.

-\textbf{4 - Stronger attacks for decentralized systems.} We propose a theoretically grounded attack specifically designed to challenge decentralized algorithms.
-In this setting, honest nodes hold different parameters, and Byzantine nodes can force them to diverge in opposite directions by declaring distinct messages to each of the honest nodes.
-Our attack, called \textit{Spectral Heterogeneity} (SpH), uses the eigenvectors of the graph's Laplacian matrix to identify which attack has to be made on each honest node to disrupt the communication.

-We summarize our contributions in \Cref{tab:summary}, comparing our algorithm to \cite{he2022byzantine} and \cite{farhadkhani_byzantine_2022}.
-The remainder of the paper is organized as follows. \cref{sec:background} introduces the notion of Byzantine robust decentralized optimization. \cref{sec:lower_bound} presents the upper bound on the breakdown point for sparse graphs. \cref{sec:convergence_results} introduces $\CGours$, shows it has optimal breakdown and evaluates its robustness both for one-step aggregation and for D-SGD on top of $\CGours$.
-Finally, \cref{sec:attacks} presents the \textit{Spectral Heterogeneity} attack designed for disrupting decentralized robust optimization scheme, as well as an experimental evaluation of several robust aggregation schemes against various attacks (including ours).
+\textbf{1 - Unifying algorithmic framework.} We develop a generic method (the $\RG$ method) to construct and analyze robust communication algorithms.
+It is based on the decentralized application of robust aggregation rules.
+This $\RG$ method recovers $\NNA$ \citep{farhadkhani2022byzantine} and $\ClippedGossip$ \citep{he2022byzantine} in specific cases.
+We use the $\RG$ method to build $\CSours\text{--}\RG$, a novel communication algorithm that is both practical and adapted to a sparse communication network.